webmachine/webmachine-ruby/README.md

 Webmachine to do its job properly, and encourages people to add middleware that might break Webmachine's behavior.
-Rack is also built on the tradition of CGI, which is nice for backwards compatibility but also an antiquated paradigm and should be scuttled (IMHO).
+Rack is also built on the tradition of CGI, which is nice for backwards compatibility but also an antiquated paradigm and should be scuttled (IMHO). _Rack may be supported in the future, but only as a shim to support other web application servers._

 ## Getting Started

-Webmachine.rb is not fully-functional yet, but constructing an application for it will follow this general outline:
+Webmachine is very young, but it's still easy to construct an application for it!

 ```ruby
 require 'webmachine'